rssh/dotty-cps-async/docs/BasicUsage.rst

 **Note**: The :ref:`Integrations` section lists further library dependencies needed for integration with well-known monadic frameworks such as |Cats Effect|_, |Monix|_, |ScalaZ IO|_ or |ZIO|_ and streaming frameworks like |Akka Streams|_ and |fs2|_.

-Also a monad can be abstracted out as in the following example:
+A monad  can also be abstracted out as in the following example:

  .. code-block:: scala